Guide for expert’s evaluation

-GUIDE FOR EXPERT EVALUATION OF PROJECTS SUBMITTED TO NRFU COMPETITIONS
+GUIDE FOR EXPERT EVALUATION OF PROJECTS SUBMITTED TO NRFU CALLS

-As an independent expert in a certain field of science you shall evaluate a project submitted to NRFU competitions for promotion of research and developments.
-Subject to the expert evaluation, the Competition Commission makes important decisions on project funding.
+As an independent expert in a certain field of science you shall evaluate a project submitted to NRFU calls for promotion of research and developments.
+Subject to the expert evaluation, the Call Commission makes important decisions on project funding.
 You shall submit your expert opinion in your personal cabinet in the NRFU database in a timely manner.
-The submitted expert opinion, after possible adjustment and approval by the Competition Commission is not subject to revision or amendments.
-It is your responsibility to prepare and submit an expert opinion to the Competition Commission.
+The submitted expert opinion, after possible adjustment and approval by the Call Commission is not subject to revision or amendments.
+It is your responsibility to prepare and submit an expert opinion to the Call Commission.
 Another person may not be authorized thereto.

 Below you will find practical recommendations on:

 EXPERT EVALUATION ALGORITHM – step-by-step guidelines for experts

 ISSUES WORTH YOUR ATTENTION – recommendations on the analysis of application aspects important for adequate assessment of the project’s quality and scientific skills of the group

 RATIONALE FOR ASSESSMENTS – recommendations on the arguments and comments on each assessment